-The overdominance observed for weight of fruits per plant, number of seeds per fruit, fruiting phase, height of plant also for the reciprocal crosses in number of flowers and per plant, weight of single fruit and incidence of yellow vein mosaic may be spurious because of the presence of nonallelic interactions for these traits as revealed by the graphical analysis.
-Commercial exploitation of heterosis is possible for all those characters exhibiting overdominance while those characters governed by partial to complete dominance can be improved by selection in early generations as opined by Randhawa (1989).
+The overdominance observed for weight of fruits per plant, number of seeds per fruit, fruiting phase, height of plant and also for the reciprocal crosses in number of flowers per plant, weight of single fruit and incidence of yellow vein mosaic be spurious because of the presence nonallelic of may interactions for these traits as revealed by the graphical analysis.
+Commercial exploitation of heterosis is possible for those characters exhibiting overdominance while those all characters governed by partial to complete dominance can be improved by selection in early generations as opined by Randhawa (1989).